ViniciusMeyer/Interference-Classifier/README.md

 # ML-Driven Classification Scheme for DynamicInterference-Aware Resource Scheduling in Cloud Infrastructure

-Submitted to **Journal of Systems Architecture**
+This repository refers to a paper submitted to **Journal of Systems Architecture**.

 https://www.journals.elsevier.com/journal-of-systems-architecture

-Here, you will find all used codes and results from this paper.</br>
+Here, you will find all used codes and results from this work.</br>

 Authors: Vinícius Meyer, Dionatrã F. Kirchoff, Matheus L. da Silva and César A. F. De Rose</br> School of Technology, Pontifical Catholic University of Rio Grande do Sul (PUCRS) - Porto Alegre, Brazil</br>